 Fostoria Glass Company

-Fostoria Glass Company, a now demolished glassware plant in Moundsville, West Virginia.
-It produced fine quality blown stemware, and glassware with government seals and other custom designs.
-At its peak in the 1950s, it was the largest maker of handmade glassware in the nation, producing over eight million pieces of glass annually.
+The Fostoria Glass Company, a now-demolished glassware plant in Moundsville, West Virginia, produced fine quality blown stemware and glassware adorned with custom designs and government seals.
+At the company’s peak in the 1950s, it was producing over eight million pieces of glass annually and was the largest maker of handmade glassware in the nation.

 The Fostoria Glass Company was founded in Fostoria, Ohio on December 15, 1887.
 1 2 The firm was drawn to the area because of plentiful, low-cost natural gas reserves, necessary components for glass production.
 The natural gas field was short-lived, and in 1891, Fostoria Glass relocated to Moundsville due to its abundance of natural gas and coal.

 Initially producing pressware, Fostoria Glass’ focus had shifted to fine quality blown stemware by the 1920s, before expanding into the production of glass with government seals and other custom designs.
 1 2 Every president in the United States from Eisenhower to Reagan ordered glassware from the company.